department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/school-admins-enrollment-reporting.md

 - **H1:** 85/15 Rule enrollment ratios
 - **URL:** va.gov/school-administrators/85-15-rule-enrollment-ratios/

-**85/15 Rule, form intro page** - New
+**85/15 Rule, form** - New
 - **H1:** Report 85/15 Rule enrollment ratios
 - **URL:** va.gov/school-administrators/85-15-rule-enrollment-ratio/report-ratios/

 **35% Exemption, supporting page** - New
 - **H1:** 35% exemption from 85/15 reporting
 - **URL:** va.gov/school-administrators/35-percent-exemption/

-**35% Exemption, form intro page** - New
+**35% Exemption, form** - New
 - **H1:** Request 35% exemption from 85/15 reporting
 - **URL:** va.gov/school-administrators/35-percent-exemption/request-exemption/

-*Note on Terminology: I'm leaning toward the term '85/15 Rule' rather than '85% Rule' as the plain language description of this form, for two reasons.
-'85/15 Rule' is more frequently used, both around the web and in the VA's own supporting documentation.
-So this is the better option for SEO.
-And in web searches of VA topics, the string '85%' sometimes describe an individual veteran's disability determinations.
-It would be good to avoid confusion between education admin terminology and descriptions of individual veterans' disability status, where possible.*
+*Note on Terminology: The term '85/15 Rule' is recommended instead of the term '85% Rule', because it occurs more frequently in web and in the VA's own supporting documentation

 *Note on Form Numbers: Veterans often know forms they use frequently by form number.
 So we often include the form number in H1s and URLs.
 If the form numbers are often referenced by this audience, the form number could be appended to the end of each URL.
-For example "/submit-85-15-rule-reports-form-22-10205/".*
+For example "va.gov/school-administrators/85-15-rule-enrollment-ratio/report-ratios-form-22-10205/".*

-*Note on Process: **Once the team has finalized H1s and URLs please let CAIA know.** We'll do a final check to confirmation that they don't create confusion or conflicts with features in the Veteran and Family Member spaces.*

-## <a name="Entry Points"></a>Entry Points<br>
+## <a name="Entry Points for 85/15 Rule"></a>Entry Points for 85/15 Rule<br>

 ### Primary entry point for 85/15 Rule
 _Most of the time this is the CTA on a tool static landing page - this may be an action link that goes directly to the new feature, or it may be part of a sign in widget._